As your volunteers increase, review your policies, staff and communicationOriginally published: June 2017

 Over the last few years, Contact the Elderly has tightened up its safeguarding policy and reporting of accidents and incidents.

-"Obviously when you're working with vulnerable older people things are going to happen and it's important that our volunteers, especially our group coordinators, know what to do and they feel supported," explains Cliff.
+"Obviously when you're working with vulnerable older people things are going to happen and it's important that our volunteers, especially our group coordinators, know what to do and they feel supported," explains Rich.
 "We've worked hard to update our safeguarding policy and, as a result, it is much clearer and more comprehensive."

 With volunteers working in small groups, it can be easy to forget there are thousands of other volunteers doing exactly the same in other parts of the U.K. It's important to communicate effectively with volunteers to make sure they feel part of the bigger picture.